trinodb/trino.io/development/process.md

 This is the process we suggest for contributions.
-This process is designed to reduce the burden on project reviews, impact on other contributors, and to keep the amount of rework from the contributor to a minimum.
+This process is designed to reduce the burden on project reviewers, impact on other contributors, and to keep the amount of rework from the contributor to a minimum.

 1. Sign the [contributor license agreement]({{site.github_org_url}}/cla).